Post job

 Maintain current first aid and CPR certification and ensure equipment/kits/materials are maintained and available.

-• Program instructors are also known for communication skills, which can be critical when it comes to performing their duties.
-An example of why this skill is important is shown by this snippet that we found in a program instructor resume: "career and technical education teachers must explain concepts in terms that students can understand."
-We also found this resume example that details how this skill is put to the test: "worked with students 4th grade through college, teaching communication and leadership skills. "
+Communication skills. program instructors are also known for communication skills, which are critical to their duties.
+You can see how this skill relates to program instructor responsibilities, because "career and technical education teachers must explain concepts in terms that students can understand."
+A program instructor resume example shows how communication skills is used in the workplace: "worked with students 4th grade through college, teaching communication and leadership skills. "

 Program Instructor Resume